Learning Post-Newtonian Corrections from Numerical Relativity: PN to NR

 Several modifications to the loss function are also introduced and are discussed in detail in Sec.~\ref{subsec:loss_functions}.

-For the training, we initially tested a two-staged strategy where we first trained on segmented waveform data and then fine-tuning with full waveform data, similar to the 2PN$\rightarrow$3PN problem in Sec.~\ref{sec:2pn3pn}.
+For the training, we initially tested a two-stage strategy where we first trained on segmented waveform data and then fine-tuned with full waveform data, similar to the 2PN$\rightarrow$3PN problem in Sec.~\ref{sec:2pn3pn}.
 However, this method proved ineffective for the present problem.\footnote{ Unlike the smooth and analytically defined 2PN$\rightarrow$3PN correction, the PN$\rightarrow$NR discrepancy is highly nonlinear and cumulative.
-Segment-wise training thus overemphasizes local residuals and produces inconsistent corrections across segments.} Instead, introducing a new $v$ dependent loss term yields more robust and efficient training, as we will discuss in more details in Sec~\ref{subsec:loss_functions}.
+Segment-wise training thus overemphasizes local residuals and produces inconsistent corrections across segments.} Instead, introducing a new $v$-dependent loss term yields more robust and efficient training, as we will discuss in more detail in Sec.~\ref{subsec:loss_functions}.

-The neural network typically converges to a waveform mismatch of $10^{-6}$ after $4,000$ epochs.
-The evolution of the waveform mismatch over training iterations is shown in Fig.~\ref{fig:mismatch_improvement}.
-The mismatch decrease rapidly during the initial phase of training before gradually stabilizing, indicating that the network efficiently captures the dominant correction structure early on.
-Moreover, the convergence to a similar level of mismatch across all mass ratio $q$ suggests that the model learns a physically consistent correction rather than overfitting to specific configurations.

-The distribution of training and validation errors are shown in Fig.~\ref{fig:training_validation_error_split}.
-Both distributions peak at similar values and exhibit nearly identical shapes.
-This close overlap indicates that the network maintains comparable accuracy on unseen data and does not overfit to the training samples.
-In particular, similarity between the training and validation mismatch distributions indicate that the learned correction generalize well beyond the training examples.
+As mentioned earlier, we estimate the modeling error by evaluating the network on a set of $100$ surrogate-generated waveforms uniformly sampled in mass ratio $q \in [1,8]$.
+The evolution of these waveform mismatches over training epochs is shown in Fig.~\ref{fig:mismatch_improvement}.
+The model quickly reproduces fiducial surrogate waveforms with a mean mismatch of order $10^{-5}$ after roughly $2000$ epochs.
+Beyond this point, however, the training and validation losses begin to diverge, and the generalization quality degrades.
+This discrepancy reaches a clear peak at epoch $4000$, as shown in Fig.~\ref{fig:loss_history}, before beginning to decrease again with a rapid drop in the validation loss.
+By epoch $8000$, the training and validation losses have converged, and the resulting mismatches settle to a uniform spread at the $10^{-6}$ level across the resampled waveforms.

+The $4000$-epoch point coincides with a checkpoint at which we restart the optimization.
+The warm restart retains the optimized parameters but resets the inverse Hessian approximation and gradient information.
+To verify that the turnover at $4000$ epoch is not an artifact of restarting, we additionally performed a continuous $8000$-epoch run with no restarts.
+This run exhibits the same peak and subsequent decline at $4000$ epochs, confirming that the feature is intrinsic to the optimization landscape, rather than the restart.
+Notably, the checkpoint warm restart run shows better agreement between the training and validation losses by epoch $8000$, suggesting that the restart helps stabilize the late-stage optimization.

+All model training was performed with an AMD EPYC 9654 96-core processor.
+The implementation parallelizes the workload over training samples.
+For the final model, which used eight training waveforms, we employed 8 CPU cores.
+Using BFGS optimization, each epoch required approximately 6.6 seconds of wall clock time, and the final model was trained for 8000 epochs, corresponding to about 14.7 hours of wall clock time (120 CPU hours).